SteveKCheng/Mallard/README.md

   - ``‹platform›`` is the .NET run-time identifier, e.g. ``win-x64`` for Windows on x64, ``linux-x64`` for
     common glibc-based Linux distributions on x64.

+If not using Visual Studio (Code) to open the solution file, then:

+  - Run ``dotnet build`` on the command line.

 ## Relation to other .NET bindings

 There is another, much more mature project, called [DuckDB.NET](https://duckdb.net/docs/introduction.html).